ARTbio/Run-Galaxy/docs/GalaxyKickStart.md

 7. install `ansible`, version 2.4, using `pip` !
 8. will prompt the version of ansible in the console
-9. clone the GalaxyKickStart Repository available at https://github.com/ARTbio/GalaxyKickStart.git, branch `Upgrading pip version`, creating locally the `GalaxyKickStart` folder.
+9. clone the GalaxyKickStart Repository available at https://github.com/ARTbio/GalaxyKickStart.git, branch `biogen2018`, creating locally the `GalaxyKickStart` folder.
 10. Change directory, ie goes to /root/GalaxyKickStart
 11. says to ansible to install additional roles (collection of files to control ansible) which are not the the GalaxyKickStart repository but whose address is stated in the file